mahyaret/mahyaret.github.io/_posts/2020-04-08-pybullet-panda.md

 PyBullet is a simple Python interface to the physics engine Bullet.
 It is easy to install (via `pip install pybullet`) and use and it is yet a powerful tool.
 This article will give a brief glimpse at what you can do with it.
 A more detailed guide can be found in the [pybullet quickstart guide](https://docs.google.com/document/d/10sXEhzFRSnvFcl3XxNGhnD4N2SedqwdAvK3dsihxVUA/).
 A great overview of the new features of Bullet 2.89 can be found [here](https://github.com/bulletphysics/bullet3/releases/tag/2.89).
 It might become the de facto standard simulation environment for reinforcement learning in the next years.

-In this article, I want to create a simulation environment for robotic grasping.
+In this article, I will giveI want to create a simulation environment for robotic grasping.
 In the next post I will turn it into a `gym` environment.
 The environment consists of a manipulator (in this case [Franka Emika Panda](https://www.franka.de/technology).)
 I will do this step by step with including only absolutely essential elements.

 <p align="center">
 <img src="/img/panda.gif" height="500">